kdadabhoy/to-9km-and-beyond/README.md

 ### Why C++
-When I first started to brainstorm and outline how I wanted to do this project, I realized it __would be a lot more readable if an OOP language was used.__ This is due to the fact that having classes is very desirable for this program (especially for it's readability).
+When I first started to brainstorm and outline how I wanted to do this project, I realized it __would be a lot more readable if an OOP language was used.__ This is due to the fact that having classes is very desirable for this program (especially for its readability).
 Take a moment to try and think of how to make a robust program without using classes for the major components of the Airplane...
 In my opinion, any program developed for this project, not using OOP, will be significantly less robust, less readable, and frankly a lot more annoying to code.
 Additionally, I realized __the need (or at least desire) to have an efficient program.__ This desirability for efficiency is due to the fact that since there would be many classes, many objects would be created - especially in the optimization portion.

 C++ is a low level, OOP, programming language, which enables more efficiency than say Python. __Personally, I am also more familiar with C++ than any other programming language, since most of the courses I have taken for my Computer Science Minor, have been taught in C++.__ __The cost of getting this extra efficiency is that almost everything had to be built from the ground up__ (like kadenMath functions, which a language like Python might already have a library for).